sb2nov/mac-setup/BashCompletion/README.md

 ## More

-You can check list additional completion packages are available by typing:
+You can list additional completion packages are available by typing:

     $ brew search completion